Can’t Stop, Won’t Stop Hijacking (CSWSH) WebSockets

 Summary

-This article discusses the WebSocket Protocol, standardized in RFC 6455, which allows for full-duplex communication between clients and web servers.
-It highlights how this protocol overcomes limitations of the traditional HTTP protocol.
+This article discusses the WebSocket Protocol, standardized in 2011, which allows for full-duplex communication between clients and web servers over a single, persistent connection.
+It highlights a vulnerability related to hijacking these WebSocket connections.

 IFF Assessment